Pittsburgh Steelers vs. Chicago Bears NFL Week 9 Odds, Plays and Insights for November 8, 2021

 Bears stats and trends

+- Chicago has three wins against the spread in eight games this season.

-- This season, the Bears are winless against the spread when entering a game as an underdog of 6.5 points or more (in three chances).
+- This season, the Bears are winless ATS when entering a game as an underdog of 6.5 points or more (in three chances).

-- Chicago's games this season have hit the over two times in nine opportunities (22.2%).
+- Chicago's games this year have hit the over on only two of nine set point totals (22.2%).

-- When Chicago scores more than 20.3 points, it is 1-2 against the spread and 1-1 overall.
+- When Chicago records more than 20.3 points, it is 1-2 against the spread and 1-1 overall.

-- This season the Bears have turned the ball over 11 times, five more than the Steelers' takeaways (6).
+- This year the Bears have turned the ball over 11 times, five more than the Steelers' takeaways (6).

 Home and road insights

-- Pittsburgh has covered the spread once at home, and is 2-2 overall there, this season.
+- At home this year, Pittsburgh has one win against the spread and is 2-2 overall.

-- This year, in four home games, Pittsburgh has gone over the total twice.
+- This season, in four home games, Pittsburgh has hit the over twice.

-- Chicago has one win against the spread, and is 1-3 overall, in away games.
+- Chicago has one win against the spread, and is 1-3 overall, on the road.

-- This season, in four road games, Chicago has gone over the total once.
+- This season, in four away games, Chicago has gone over the total once.

 Powered by Data Skrive.